Skip to main content

 It is recognised that within inpatient wards supporting children visiting is an intricate part of the delivery of care which is provided to both the patient and their family, with the emphasis upon facilitating the contact between patients and their children.
 In the first instance, the decision to support children visiting will be achieved through considering any risk that would impact on a child visiting a patient during the admission.
 Where this assessment indicates concerns, the modern matron responsible for the service is to be informed, and then complete a formal risk assessment for which further guidance may be sought within the main body of this document.

-5.3 On-admission
+5.4 On-admission

 On admission to the ward the admitting nurse will make sure that any information gained preadmission in respect of any children involved with the patient is available in the clinical records.
 The admitting clinician will also give the patient details of the trust arrangements for children visiting, and such visits should be planned in advance.
-It must also be made clear to the patient and their carer that visiting by children will only be allowed if supervised by an adult, (not the patient) who is preferably a family member or the adult with parental responsibility, and that the accompanying adult is responsible for the child’s safety whilst visiting any of the trusts inpatient facilities.
+It must also be made clear to the patient and their carer that visiting by children will only be allowed if supervised by an adult, (not the patient) who is preferably a family member or the adult with parental responsibility, and that the accompanying adult is responsible for the child’s safety whilst visiting any of the trust’s inpatient or residential facilities.

-To note 5.1 guiding principles within the policy.
+To note 5.2 guiding principles within the policy.

-5.4 Visiting arrangements
+5.5 Visiting arrangements

 When a visit by a child or young person is anticipated, the multi-disciplinary team (MDT) should identify any concerns, taking into account information received and the completed risk assessments.
 Some issues which may need to be considered are: